 Official events include the TCS New York City Marathon, United Airlines NYC Half, TCS London Marathon, and BMW Berlin Marathon.
 Fred’s Team runners are given the ultimate experience with exclusive race-day benefits as well as a comprehensive training program and dedicated coaches.
 Participants can also raise money for Fred’s Team anytime, anywhere through Fundraise Your Way.

-In 1995, Fred’s Team was named in honor of running legend and co-founder of the New York City Marathon—Fred Lebow, a man who dreamed of a world without cancer.
-In 1991, while he was being treated for brain cancer at MSK, he jogged through hospital hallways, determined to find a way to raise money for a cure.
-That year, Fred encouraged runners competing in the New York City Marathon to raise money for each mile they ran, and designated MSK its first official charity.
+In 1995, Fred’s Team was named in honor of running legend and co-founder of the New York City Marathon—Fred Lebow.
+In 1991, while undergoing treatment for brain cancer at MSK, he jogged through hospital hallways, determined to find a way to give back.
+That year, Fred encouraged runners competing in the New York City Marathon to raise money for each mile they ran, and designated MSK the first official charity of the iconic race.

-Since the start of Fred’s Team, runners have been participating in races worldwide to raise money for any area of critical cancer research at MSK.
-Every year, participants sign up, put on their orange Fred’s Team uniform, and take part in races, such as 5Ks, half-marathons, marathons, triathlons, and climbs—all while adding meaning to their miles.
+Since the start of Fred’s Team, runners have been participating in races worldwide to support critical cancer research at MSK.
+Every year, participants put on their orange Fred’s Team uniform, and take part in 5Ks, half-marathons, marathons, triathlons, climbs, and more—all while adding meaning to their miles.

-As Fred said, a lot of satisfaction comes with crossing the finish line—but the critical funds runners raise for cancer research makes a difference that goes far beyond the finish line.
+As Fred said, a lot of satisfaction comes with running a race—but the critical funds runners raise for cancer research makes a difference that goes far beyond the finish line.

 Memorial Sloan Kettering

 100% of the money raised goes directly into the labs at Memorial Sloan Kettering Cancer Center (MSK), where groundbreaking discoveries are making a real difference for people around the world.